-By proposing a commercial zone in the 12th, 13th and 14th roads of Khar, Ashish Shelar seeks to assuage his constituency, which is fed up of pubs and restaurants at its doorsteps, while blunting Sena’s nightlife proposal
+By proposing commercial zone in 12th, 13th, 14th roads of Khar, Ashish Shelar seeks to assuage his constituency, which is fed up of pubs, restaurants at its doorsteps, while blunting Sena’s nightlife proposal

 14th Road at Khar has a host of commerical establishments, including the pub Monkey Bar.
 Pics/Satej Shinde

 The one-upmanship between the ruling allies isn’t likely to end anytime soon.
 After criticising Shiv Sena’s proposal for nightlife in the city, BJP Mumbai chief and Bandra legislator Ashish Shelar has come up with an idea of having restaurants, pubs and lounges in the upmarket western suburbs of Khar and Bandra — in dedicated commercial zones.

 The state government has proposed commercial zones to be created in areas in and around the two tony areas, and has even sent a letter regarding this to the Brihanmumbai Municipal Corporation (BMC).

 Shelar has proposed dedicated commercial zones at Turner Road, Waterfield Road and road numbers 12, 13 and 14 in Khar, all of which, he said, should be included in the DP of 2034.